usask-arg/sasktran/_sources/other_engines.rst.txt

 SASKTRAN-DO
 ===========
-SASKTRAN-DO is a discrete ordinates solver based upon the Lidort technique.
+SASKTRAN-DO is a discrete ordinates solver based upon the VLIDORT technique.
-SASKTRAN-DO must be installed separately and can be found at https://arg.usask.ca/docs/sasktran_do/

 Suitable For
 ^^^^^^^^^^^^